 Proving Damages in a California Dog Bite Case

-Recently, my client had undergone several plastic surgeries to her right arm after a vicious dog attack.
+Recently, my client underwent several plastic surgeries on her right arm after a vicious dog attack.
 She most definitely needed counseling.
 My first reaction is to protect my client’s privacy as to any mental health concerns.
 However, on this particular bite, I had no hesitation that a jury would understand why she needed professional help as to her emotional trauma.
-Needless to say, it is much easier to support these type of damages in a dog bite injury case as opposed to other types of injuries.
-Mental health damages are much deeper than your garden variety of pain and suffering damages, and they need to be proved up by a licensed therapist in balance with the injuries sustained.
-An experienced dog bite injury lawyer will help guide you in this element of your damages claim.
+Needless to say, it is much easier to support these types of damages in a dog bite injury case as opposed to other types of injuries.
+Mental health damages are much more serious than your garden's variety of pain and suffering damages, and they need to be proven by a licensed therapist in balance with the injuries sustained.
+An experienced San Diego dog bite lawyer will help guide you in this element of your damages claim.

 In my legal practice, I sometimes employ bio-mechanical illustrations of injuries.
-This can be useful in both settlement demand packages or in trial preparation.
-Medical chart notes, illustrations, professional medical experts, future medical prognosis and documentation, are all building blocks to establishing and proving damages have occurred in your dog bite injury case.
+This can be useful in both settlement demand packages and trial preparation.
+Medical chart notes, illustrations, professional medical experts, future medical prognosis, and documentation are all building blocks to establishing and proving damages have occurred in your dog bite injury case.

-If you, or someone you know, has been injured in a California dog bite attack, first download my free injury guidebook BY CLICKING THIS LINK.
+If you, or someone you know, has been injured in a California dog bite attack, first download my free injury guidebook.
 The book will let you know about what you can expect, your legal rights, and if you even need a lawyer for your dog bite.

-If you have further questions or concerns, and you would like to speak to me for free, you can call me direct at (619) 813-7955.
+If you have further questions or concerns and would like to speak to me for free, you can call me directly at (619) 813-7955.
 I will be more than happy to point you in the right direction for your injury case.
-Stay strong, attorney Mark Blane.
+Stay strong, Attorney Mark Blane.